SimoneCibrario/starter-hugo-research-group/content/home/infos2.md

   <div class="column2">
     <h2></h2>
     <p>
-        <li>The application of data science methods on videogame datasets to create computational models of <strong>perception, cognition, and emotion.</strong></li>
+        The application of data science methods on videogame datasets to create computational models of <strong>perception, cognition, and emotion.</strong>
     </p>
   </div>
 </div>